Decision-Aware Conditional GANs for Time Series Data: Theoretical Results

 where $D_\theta$ and $G_\eta$ are instantiated as neural networks, parameterized by $\theta$ and $\eta$.
-Arora et al. \cite{Arora2017} consider the following, weaker metric: \begin{definition}[Neural Net Distance for WGAN] Given a family of neural networks $\{D_\theta:\theta\in\Theta\}$ for a set $\Theta$, for two distributions $\mu$ and $\nu$, the corresponding neural network distance for Wasserstein GAN is defined as
+Here, $r$ is the real data while $G_\eta(z)$ is the synthetic data with random seed $z$. \cite{Arora2017} consider the following, weaker metric: \begin{definition}[Neural Net Distance for WGAN] Given a family of neural networks $\{D_\theta:\theta\in\Theta\}$ for a set $\Theta$, for two distributions $\mu$ and $\nu$, the corresponding {\em neural network distance} for the Wasserstein GAN is defined as,

 \end{definition}